 BBC Music Magazine

-Recent CD releases include Britten’s A Ceremony of Carols & Saint Nicolas with Allan Clayton, City of London Sinfonia, and the choir of Trinity College, Cambridge; and ‘Ikon II’, the long awaited sequel to ‘Ikon’ (1997), a disc that immediately became a cult classic and a best-seller.
-‘Ikon II’ brings together a selection of Russian choral masterpieces in an extraordinary disc which is immediately enthralling.
-Reviewed on BBC Radio 3 Record Review, the disc was described as “impeccable… so, so well-conceived” and Jeremy Summerly, the guest-reviewer, commented on the choir’s “phenomenal sound”.
+CD releases include Britten’s A Ceremony of Carols & Saint Nicholas with Allan Clayton, City of London Sinfonia, and the choir of Trinity College, Cambridge; and ‘Ikon II’, the sequel to ‘Ikon’, a disc that immediately became a cult classic and a best-seller.
+‘Ikon II’ brought together a selection of Russian choral masterpieces in a disc which was described on BBC Radio 3 Record Review as “impeccable… so, so well-conceived” – and Jeremy Summerly, the guest-reviewer, commented on the choir’s “phenomenal sound”.

 Other notable recordings include Veljo Tormis (Hyperion); The Tavener Collection (Decca) – which followed the critically acclaimed performances of which the Times commented “I don’t think I shall hear singing this year more thrilling”; Schnittke’s Choir Concerto (Hyperion); Ikon – including music by Pärt, Sviridov, Gorecki and Tchaikovsky; Grechaninov’s Vespers; and Over Hill, Over Dale – Vaughan Williams’ settings of Shakespeare songs and English folk songs (all Hyperion).